 Miller vs Noe Display

 Miller and Noe Display are both serif typefaces sharing a display foundation.
-Where Miller leans didone, Noe Display brings high contrast.
+Where Miller leans didone, Noe Display brings high contrast, modern.
 Compare which suits your Editorial project.

 Design DNA